 In the wake of the demise of the Duggan-Leonard-Theis No-Fault insurance plan, lawmakers must make realistic, conscientious strides to lower premiums, preserve benefits

 Michigan No-Fault Insurance Reform: Everything you need to know

-The No-Fault insurance reform debate in Michigan is a perennially important, controversial and complex topic.
+The Michigan No-Fault reform debate is a perennially important, controversial and complex topic.

-To stay informed about the most recent No-Fault reform proposals and changes – and what they mean for you – please be sure to follow us on our Michigan Auto Lawyers Blog.
+To stay informed about the most recent Michigan No-Fault insurance reform proposals and changes – and what they mean for you – please be sure to follow us on our Michigan Auto Lawyers Blog.

-Below I discuss – and I link to discussions about – the most important aspects of HB 5013 that drivers, car crash victims and consumers need to know about.
+Below I discuss – and I link to discussions about – the most important aspects of the new No-Fault law that drivers, car crash victims and consumers need to know about.

 As new Michigan No-Fault reform proposals are introduced in the Michigan Legislature, I will be following them and analyzing them on my Michigan Auto Lawyers blog.
 I will also be updating this page.

 Michigan’s new No-Fault auto insurance law affects car accidents with pedestrians in a very specific way.

 Learn how motorcyclists’ insurance coverage rights are affected by the new No-Fault law.